onekin/GitLine/README.md

     security.mixed-content.block_active_content=false

-If you have problems intalling, please open an issue here :)
+If you have problems installing GitLine, please open an issue here :)

 # Publications